 The good news is that it is possible.

-It’s a commitment.
+This is a commitment.
 At times when my commitment waivers, say, because of work, or a new romance, or travel, I gain weight.
 Over the holidays, I had too many cookies and treats.

 I don’t have a magic pill that makes me stay fit either.
 Walking, stretching, and light weights help me stay toned.

 There are some of you that will tell me that it’s just not worth it to you to eat healthy foods.
 You want to eat what you want, when you want.

 You are a grown up and you get to eat what you want.
 But look around.
 Look at what the food people are eating is doing to them.

 It takes time to change habits.
 It takes time to reverse the physical damage in your body.
 It takes time to heal your gut.

 And it takes time to get your hormones working correctly again.

 None of this happens in a week or two.
 You have to really want this to stick with it while your body is healing.

 You have to be willing to stick with it even if you aren’t losing weight or during weeks when you don’t see a change on the scale.